 With dozens of themed nights, special giveaways, new food/drink choices and a variety of entertainment options, families who attend a West Michigan Whitecaps game get so much more than a baseball game.

 The Whitecaps have been a West Michigan summer tradition since 1994, when they first took up residence in what was then known as Old Kent Park in Comstock Park.
 (It’s now branded LMCU Ballpark.)
-Over the years, the ‘Caps have switched their major league affiliation from the Oakland Athletics to the Detroit Tigers, won six championship titles and even garnered national attention for their food menu.
+Over the years, the ‘Caps have switched their major league affiliation from the Oakland Athletics to the Detroit Tigers, won seven championship titles and even garnered national attention for their food menu.

 Family at a Whitecaps game